HestiaProject/PAxSPL/Tool/paxspl-tool/README.md

 **The PAxSPL tool is being developed since 2020 and aims at giving full support to the process execution.
-The tool is being developed using the [Laravel Framework](https://laravel.com/).**
+The tool is being developed using the [Laravel Framework](https://laravel.com/) and [bpmn-js](https://bpmn.io/toolkit/bpmn-js/) for BPMN modeling.**

 ## Use Cases